How to Compare Laser Eye

 Many surgeons also offer free enhancement surgery if it is warranted.
 Often a team of doctors reviews your case to determine this, and their time is included in the fee.

-8 Important Questions to Ask Your Surgeon About Cost
+8 Important Questions to Ask Your Surgeon About Procedure Prices

 When discussing fees with your surgeon, ask: